-Electric Vehicle (EV) Challenge: The school has participated in the event for around 12 years and over the past few years have competed with huge success.
+Electric Vehicle (EV) Challenge

+The school has participated in the event for around 12 years and over the past few years have competed with huge success.
 The vehicles developed have won a host of awards against University and Corporate backed organisations.
 This program is currently incorporated into the Engineering course.
-In 2020, we achieved 2nd and 3rd in this challenge.
+In 2024, we achieved 4th place.